-Minimum Required Cases Preferred Number of Cases Perform a general anesthetic induction with minimal or no assistance 150 300 Emergence from anesthesia 300
+Minimum Required Cases Preferred Number of Cases General Anesthesia 400 0 Perform a general anesthetic induction with minimal or no assistance 50 100

-Proposed Guidelines Change Key Points Add the following interpretation to the Guidelines for Counting Clinical Experiences: The student conducts a general anesthetic induction by selecting medications, calculating dosage, administering medications and managing the patient's airway with minimal or no assistance from the supervising CRNA or anesthesiologist.
-The plan of care is always approved by the supervising CRNA and/or anesthesiologist.
+Approved Guideline Change Key Points Add the following interpretation to the Guidelines for Counting Clinical Experiences: The student is provided the opportunity to conduct a general anesthetic induction, including applying standard monitoring, preoxygenating, selecting and administering induction medications, and managing the airway and ventilation with minimal or no assistance from the supervising CRNA or physician anesthesiologist.
+The plan of care is always approved by the supervising CRNA and/or physician anesthesiologist.
+The program establishes how to verify the student was given the opportunity to perform a general anesthetic induction with minimal or no assistance from the supervising CRNA or anesthesiologist.
+"Minimal" assistance is considered limited verbal advice or reinforcement from the supervising CRNA or physician anesthesiologist.
+One method is for the student to note this on the daily evaluation and the supervising CRNA or physician anesthesiologist indicates agreement by their signature on the daily evaluation.
 Students may graduate never having done an induction without the supervising provider selecting and administering the medications.
 The Guidelines statement assures that the supervisor approves the plan of care.